Sustainable Events Guide

 Giveaways

-• Replace material giveaways with experiences or raffle prizes (e.g. Bluebikes Membership).
+• Replace material giveaways with experiences or raffle prizes (e.g. Bluebikes Membership, concert/BSO/Theater tickets).

 • Ensure any giveaways are durable and useful so it is less likely to be thrown away (e.g. Notebooks, reusable totes, mugs).